Holidays in the Dolomites

 Food & drink

-Its not just restaurants in resort serving up delicious food.
+It's not just restaurants in resort serving up delicious food.
 All over the Dolomites you'll find mountain huts offering a wide range of dishes.
-We highly recommend trying local grub such as 'speck', a smoky mouth watering cured meat.
+We highly recommend trying local grub such as 'speck', a smoky mouth-watering cured meat.
 A real local classic is their dumplings.
 Perfectly handcrafted, they are flavoured with a variety of ingredients and served in a rich creamy cheese sauce.
-For desert the Italians use their links with Austria and serve up a mean apple strudel.
+For dessert the Italians use their links with Austria and serve up a mean apple strudel.

 Activities